Abhisooraj/Credit-fraud-detection-system/README.md

 Architecture of Credit card fraud detection System: </b>

-For building the model of this problem the most important issue is that the dataset has class imbalance issues.
+For building the model of this problem the most important issue is that the dataset having class imbalance issues. hence various class Imbalance techniques are implemented.
 <br/> After handling this class imbalance issues, this system will identify fraud and benign transactions in all the card transactions.
 This system will be built using Machine Learning classifiers and various class Imbalance techniques.